 You will develop these skills in the context of your chosen specialism.

 This course is open to graduates with a first or upper second-class degree in psychology (or a cognate discipline with some psychology study) or equivalent.
-International students are very welcome.
-We accept IELTS 7.0 overall with 6.0 in each subtest.
+International students are very welcome, but will require IELTS 7.0 overall with 6.0 in each subtest.

 You will undertake a double weighted Advanced Study module in Cognitive Psychology (30 credits).

 - Contemporary Research in Psychology (15 credits)

 - Advanced Research Skills and Design (15 credits)